11.3%

 Why Michigan?

-In 2016, one in 10 Michigan adults 18 years and older were diagnosed with diabetes – 870,000 people.
-The age-adjusted diabetes prevalence (percentage) estimate among Michigan adults was comparable between 9.2% in 2011 and 9.8% in 2016, with no evidence of change over time.
-In the United States, the diabetes prevalence median was 8.9% in 2011 and 9.5% in 2016.
-Michigan ranked the 20th highest state in the country in diabetes prevalence among adults 18 years and older in 2016.
-In 2016, diabetes was ranked the seventh leading cause of death in Michigan.
-Males had a higher prevalence compared to that of females and, the prevalence among non-Hispanic Black adults was 1.4 times the prevalence among non-Hispanic White adults [1].
-14.1% of the Michiganders live in poverty, most of them from the black community and residing in South-east Michigan [2].
+It is estimated that one in 11 U.S. adults have been diagnosed with diabetes, however in Michigan that number is close to one in 10.
+The age-adjusted diabetes prevalence (percentage) estimate among Michigan adults was comparable between 9.2% in 2011 and 10.8% in 20, with no evidence of change over time.
+Michigan ranked the 20th highest state in the country in diabetes prevalence among adults 18 years and older.
+In 2017, diabetes was ranked the seventh leading cause of death in Michigan.
+Males had a higher prevalence compared to that of females and, the prevalence among non-Hispanic Black adults was 1.7 times the prevalence among non-Hispanic White adults [1].
+13.3% of the Michiganders live in poverty, most of them from the black community and residing in South-east Michigan [2].
 Counties in Michigan with the oldest populations also have some of the highest rates of diabetes.
 The CDC states that persons with diabetes are more susceptible to COVID-19 related health complications.
 Housing in the University of Michigan School of Social Work in Southeast Michigan, DīMH Lab, sets it as its primary goal to develop Type 2 diabetes management plans with regard to the specific socioeconomic environment of this geographic domain.

 [1] Michigan Department of Health and Human Service.
 Diabetes in Michigan Update report.[2]
 IndexMundi, country facts, Michigan report